javieralonsol/chromeExtensions/README.md

 ## Overview

 Overview
-Navigational Sounds is a Chrome extension that plays specific sounds when you navigate the web.
-This helps to provide an auditory cue to users indicating the start and completion of web page navigation.
+Navigational Sounds is a Chrome extension that plays specific sounds to enhance your browsing experience.
+It provides auditory cues to indicate events like the start and completion of webpage navigation, downloads, or other interactions.

-##
-## Features

-Features
-- Play sound on the start of navigation.
-- Play sound on the completion of navigation.
+Features:
-- Only plays sound if the tab is not muted by the user.
+ - Plays sounds when navigation starts and completes (only activates sounds if the tab is not muted by the user).
+ - Plays sounds for the start, completion, or cancellation of a download.
+ - Plays a sound when typing in a text field.

 ##
 ## Installation Instructions